Filing a Wrongful Death Lawsuit After a Construction Accident

 Survivor Rights and Actions

 Do not let the construction company your loved one worked for shut you out.
 They owe you an honest and thorough explanation of what happened.
-And if they refuse to cooperate and be forthcoming, then you can get the facts on your own through your construction injury lawyer Los Angeles.
-If you are the surviving spouse, parent, or child of the departed, then you will have standing to file a wrongful death suit.
+And if they refuse to cooperate and be forthcoming, then you can get the facts on your own through your lawyer.
+If you are the surviving spouse, parent, or child of the departed, you will have legal standing to file a suit.

 - Loss of quality of life